Canadian hip-hop: Indigenous hip hop

 TKO and his younger brother G.Q.
-Smooth, who was also known as D-Lite on the Winnipeg local public access television show VPW Spotlight in the early 1990's are attributed to be the first indigenous rappers in Canada.
-They started rapping in the mid 1970's, and were the first Canadian indigenous rappers to be nominated for Juno and Grammy awards; as well recognized to be the first indigenous rapper to be featured on APTN's introduction commercials for Much Music and CBC television.
+Smooth, who was also known as D-Lite on the Winnipeg local public access television show VPW Spotlight in the early 1990s are attributed to be the first indigenous rappers in Canada.
+They started rapping in the mid 1970s, and were the first Canadian indigenous rappers to be nominated for Juno and Grammy awards; as well recognized to be the first indigenous rapper to be featured on APTN's introduction commercials for Much Music and CBC television.
 These brothers introduced rap to communities world-wide and performed at major sporting events such as the 1996 Olympic Games in Atlanta, Georgia, USA; and many other world and national sporting events.
-TKO's music was the first indigenous rapper to have his music inducted into the Smithsonian in the early 1990's.
+TKO's music was the first indigenous rapper to have his music inducted into the Smithsonian in the early 1990s.

 Hip hop has been also a prominent influence on contemporary First Nations and Métis youth culture since the 1990s.
 The first indigenous hip hop video to garner any airplay from MuchMusic was War Party's socially-conscious "Feelin' Reserved" in 2001.
 The group went on to win the Canadian Aboriginal Music Award for Rap Album of the Year and tour internationally, representing Canada at the World Expo in Nagoya, Japan, and performing at the First Americans Festival at the Smithsonian Museum.